matias-ma/committor-tt/README.md

 ## Contact

-For any questions, bug reports, or suggestions to reach out at **mati@princeton.edu**.
+For any questions, bug reports, or suggestions feel free to reach out at **mati@princeton.edu**.